drj11/talk-awk/README.md

 Of note:

-3-part loop syntax borrowed from C. from 1979 to 2005-12-13 this will have been familiar to every programmer.
+3-part loop syntax borrowed from C. From 1979 to 2005-12-13 this will have been familiar to every programmer.
 Now it just looks weird.

-NF is a magic variable that holds the number of fields in the current record.
+`NF` is a magic variable that holds the number of fields in the current record.

-$i is the i'th field.
+`$i` is the i'th field.
 You can use variables with `$` and in fact, `$` is just a (high precedence) operator that takes any expression.